The Trilemma of Truth in Large Language Models: Datasets

-\textbf{Data Splits}.
-We split each data set into train, calibration, and test sets using \textit{approximately} 55/20/25 ratios (see Tab.~\ref{tab:data_split}).
+\paragraph{Data Splits.} We split each dataset into train, calibration, and test sets using \textit{approximately} 55/20/25 percentage splits (see~\Cref{sup_tab:data_split}).
 We ensure that the objects mentioned in statements are exclusive to the split.
-For example, if Singapore is mentioned in a statement of the training set, all the statements with Singapore are moved to the training split.
+For example, if Singapore is mentioned in a statement in the training set, all statements containing Singapore are moved to the training split.

-\subsection{`Neither' Statements}
+\subsection{\textit{Neither} Statements}

-Since we do not have access to the training data sets of LLMs, we cannot validate whether LLMs retained information about specific facts or entities.
-That is, we do not know the composition of the internal knowledge \(\km\) of an LLM.
-Hence, we cannot be certain about what each LLM can (and cannot) verify.
-To overcome this issue, we create \textit{neither} statements with \textit{synthetic entities}---i.e., entities that do not exist in the real world or fictional works.
+Since we do not have access to LLM training datasets, we cannot validate whether LLMs retain information about specific facts or entities.
+To overcome this issue, we create \textit{neither} statements that contain \textit{synthetic entities}: entities that do not exist in the real world or fictional works.
 The \textit{neither} statements are the ones whose value cannot be determined at present (e.g., due to lack of information).

-\subsubsection{Generation of `Neither' Statements}
+\subsubsection{Generation of \textit{Neither} Statements}

-We use synthetic names to generate \textit{neither}-type statements.
-For example, \say{The city of \textit{Staakess} is located in \textit{Soldovadago}} mentions a town and a country that do not exist.
-From the point of view of an LLM, these statements should be considered \textit{neither-true-nor-false}, as LLMs could not have learned anything about these.
+We use synthetic names to generate \textit{neither} statements.
+For example, \enquote{The city of \textit{Staakess} is located in \textit{Soldovadago}} mentions a town and a country that do not exist.
+From the point of view of an LLM, these statements should be considered \textit{neither-true-nor-false}, as LLMs could not have captured anything about these in \(\km\).

 To generate the \textit{neither} statements, we use the Markov-Chain technique~\cite{jm3}.
-Given a set of existing words \([w_1, w_2 \dots, w_n] \in S\), we break each word \(w_i \) into \(n\)-grams, For instance, we break \say{ability} into the following 2-grams: \texttt{[start]a ab bi il li it ty y[end]}.
-We then compute a transition matrix \(\mathcal{T}_S\), which provides the probability of transitioning from the \(n\)-gram \(i\) to \(n\)-gram \(j\) is given by:
+Given a set of existing words \([w_1, w_2 \dots, w_n] \in S\), we break each word \(w_i \) into \(n\)-grams, For instance, we break \enquote{ability} into the following 2-grams: \texttt{[start]a ab bi il li it ty y[end]}.
+We then compute a transition matrix \(\mathcal{T}_S\), which provides the probability of transitioning from the \(n\)-gram \(i\) to \(n\)-gram \(j\):

-In addition, we use \(\mathcal{T}_S\) to sample new synthetic words that follow the \(n\)-gram distribution of words in \(S\).
+We use \(\mathcal{T}_S\) to sample new synthetic words that follow the \(n\)-gram distribution of words in \(S\).
+We generate the following types of synthetic entities: city names, country names, drug/medicine names, disease/indication names, and English nouns.

 In our experiments, we use 3-grams for most entities, except for country names, which we generate with 2-grams.
-We use the \texttt{namemaker}\footnote{\href{https://github.com/Rickmsd/namemaker}{github.com/Rickmsd/namemaker}} package that implements a Markov-Chain word generator.
+We use the \texttt{namemaker}~\cite{namemaker2024github} package that implements a Markov-Chain word generator.